qzc438/ontology-llm/README.md

 - Our visualisation is inspired by the following references:
   - https://joernhees.de/blog/2010/07/22/precision-recall-diagrams-including-fmeasure/
   - https://towardsai.net/p/l/precision-recall-curve

+### 5. Competitions and Challenges:
+- `campaign/OAEI-2025`: results of OAEI 2025 campaign.

 ## Debugging Log:
 - We have created a debugging log for this project.
 [Click the link here.](DEBUGGING_LOG.md)